Stake vs Pearler (2026):

 Launched in 2017 with a focus on giving Australians access to US stocks, Stake has since expanded to cover ASX securities, a UK platform, and SMSF accounts.
 It gives you 8,000+ ASX and US securities — stocks, ETFs, exchange-traded bonds, hybrid securities — from one account.
 Fractional US share investing is available from US$10.

 The trade-off: Stake is self-directed.
 There is no auto-invest or recurring order feature, so maintaining a DCA strategy requires you to log in and place trades manually each time.
-Its FX conversion rate on AUD→USD (effective ~1%) is also higher than Pearler’s.
+Its FX rate on AUD deposits (0.55%, min US$2) is slightly higher than Pearler’s 0.50%, though once your USD wallet is funded, trades execute without further FX on each transaction.

-The trade-off: higher brokerage per trade (AU$6.50 vs AU$3 on ASX), a narrower securities universe, and no fractional ASX shares outside of its micro-investing product.
+The trade-off: higher brokerage per trade (AU$6.50 vs AU$3 on ASX), a narrower securities universe, and no fractional ASX shares.
 If you want to actively trade or access a wide range of individual stocks, Pearler is not designed for that.

 Where the real cost difference lives

 Stake is cheaper on ASX brokerage.
-Pearler is cheaper on FX for US trades.
-The platform that costs less depends entirely on what you buy and how often — the headline brokerage number rarely tells the full story.
+Pearler’s FX rate is marginally lower.
+The platform that costs less depends entirely on what you buy and how often — for most single monthly US trades, total costs are very close.

 FX is where most investors lose money without realising it

-Pearler charges a transparent 0.50% of the AUD amount you transfer — “50c AUD per AU$100.”
-This is the clearest FX pricing of any local Australian broker and is approximately half the effective rate of Stake’s conversion.
-For investors making regular US purchases, this compounds into a meaningful saving.
+Pearler charges a transparent 0.50% of the AUD amount converted — applied at the point of each US investment.
+This is the clearest FX pricing of any local Australian broker and is marginally lower than Stake’s 0.55% deposit rate.
+For investors making regular monthly US purchases, the rate difference is AU$1.50 per AU$3,000 converted.

 Investment universe and market access